rektide/node-webpush-server/README.md

 ## API

-### `POST /devices`
+### `POST /subscribe`

-This is the **push service** resource specified by draft-02, or the **push server URL** from draft-01.
-A client registers itself with the server by requesting this resource.
-The server allocates "registration" (`urn:ietf:params:push:reg`) and "subscribe" (`urn:ietf:params:push:sub`) resources, and includes them in the response as link relations.
+This is the **push service** resource.
+A user agent creates a new subscription for an application by requesting this resource.
+The server allocates "subscription," "push" (`urn:ietf:params:push:message`) and "receipt subscribe" (`urn:ietf:params:push:receipt:subscribe`) resources.
+The "subscription" resource is included in the `Location` response header; the "push" and "receipt subscribe" resources are included as link relations.

-The "registration" and "subscribe" resources were called "monitor" (`...:push:monitor`) and "channel" (`...:push:channel`), respectively, in draft-01.
+The application server uses the "push" resource to deliver push messages to the user agent, and the "receipt subscribe" resource to receive acknowledgements.
+Meanwhile, the user agent uses the "subscription" resource to receive pushed messages.

-### `GET /devices/{regId}`
+### `GET /s/{subId}`

-This is the **registration** resource specified by draft-02, or the **monitor** resource from draft-01.
-A client requests this resource to receive push messages.
-Messages sent by the application server are serialized as HTTP/2 `PUSH_PROMISE` frames for `GET` requests to the associated "subscription" resource.
+This is the **subscription** resource, used by the user agent to receive push messages.
+Once the user agent requests this resource, messages sent to the corresponding "push" resource will be wrapped in HTTP/2 `PUSH_PROMISE` frames and delivered to the user agent.
+The `:path` pseudo-header will be set to the push message URL.

-### `POST /devices/{regId}/channels`

-This is the **subscribe** resource specified by draft-02, or the **channel** resource from draft-01.
-A registered client creates a new subscription by requesting this resource.
-The server allocates a "subscription" (`urn:ietf:params:push`) resource, and includes it in the response as a link relation.
-The `Location` header contains the channel URI for the application server.

-Note that draft-02 subsumes the subscription and channel URIs under the "subscription" resource, while this implementation provides a separate channel URI.
-In draft-02, the URIs included in the `Link: <...>; rel="urn:ietf:params:push"` and `Location` headers are equivalent.

-### `GET /devices/{regId}/channels/{subId}`

-This is the **subscription** resource specified by draft-02.
-A client can fetch the last message sent by an application server for a subscription by requesting this resource.
-If the server does not store messages, a 204 (No Content) response is returned.

-This implementation does not currently store messages; incoming messages will be dropped if the client is not holding open a request to the registration resource.
+The user agent may specify a `Prefer: wait=0` header to request immediate delivery of all stored messages.
+If no messages are available, the server will return a 204 (No Content) response.

-### `DELETE /devices/{regId}/channels/{subId}`
+### `DELETE /s/{subId}`

-This deletes an active subscription.
-Since messages are not currently stored, requesting this resource is a no-op.
+The user agent requests this resource to delete an active subscription.

-### `PUT /updates/{key}`
+### `POST /p/{subToken}`

-This is the resource allocated by the subscribe resource for the application server.
-The registration and subscription information is encoded into the opaque `key` to prevent application servers from correlating subscriptions for a client.
+This is the **push** resource, used by the application server to deliver messages to the user agent.
+The subscription information is encoded into the `subToken` to prevent application servers from correlating or tampering with subscriptions.
+Returns a 201 (Created) response if the message is accepted.
+The `Location` header contains the push message URL.

+If the application server includes a `TTL` request header, the user agent is offline, and the push service supports storage, the message will be stored for, at most, the given number of seconds.
+This is advisory only; the `TTL` response header specifies the actual message time-to-live.
+If the push server does not support storage, and a `TTL` request header is specified, the response header will always be `0`.

+### `DELETE /d/{updateToken}`

+The user agent requests this resource to acknowledge received messages.

+### `POST /receipts/{subToken}`

+This is the **receipt subscribe** resource, used by the application server to create a receipt subscription resource.
+Servers may create multiple receipt subscriptions per push service subscription.
+The `Push-Receipt` push request header indicates the subscription to use for delivering the receipt.

+### `GET /r/{receiptToken}`

+This is the **receipt subscription** resource, used by the application server to receive acknowledgements.
+Acknowledgements are serialized as HTTP/2 `PUSH_PROMISE` frames, with the `:path` pseudo-header set to the acknowledged push message URL.

 ## License